IMPORTANT: For residents of USA, Brazil, Dominican Republic, Mexico and Panama

 Under this measure persons are required to remain at home / private residence for up to 14 days from their date of entry to Jamaica.
 Persons under quarantine cannot leave their quarantine location to move within the community, except with express permission from the health authorities.
 Visitors staying for less than 14 days will be allowed to leave the island in accordance with applicable protocols which would include appropriate arrangements for transportation to the airport.

-Under this measure, business travellers who are staying in Jamaica for less than 14 days are required to remain at their intended address, whether a hotel or private home, until they receive a negative Covid-19 test.
+Under this measure, business travellers who are required to remain at their intended address, whether a hotel or private home, until they receive a negative Covid-19 test result.
 They are then able to conduct their business under the provisions of the Stay at Intended address for business travellers described below.
-Business travellers who are staying in Jamaica for 14 days or more will be required to complete their quarantine for 14 days from their date of entry into Jamaica even if their test result is negative.

-Under this measure, business travellers are required to remain at their intended address, whether a hotel or private home, for 14 days or for the duration of their stay if shorter than 14 days and allowed to leave only once per day to obtain food and medical supplies and to conduct their business meetings and financial transactions following which they must return immediately.
+Under this measure, business travellers are required to remain at their intended address, whether a hotel or private home and allowed to leave only once per day to obtain food and medical supplies and to conduct their business meetings and financial transactions following which they must return immediately.
 They are required to observe all the infection prevention protocols applicable in Jamaica such as wearing a mask in public places and complying with the physical distancing rule.
-They are NOT allowed to attend any meeting, event or gathering of more than 20 persons, meet with persons aged 65 and over, or take any form of transportation with any other passenger other than a person with whom they travelled to Jamaica.
+They are NOT allowed to attend any meeting, event or gathering of more than 15 persons, meet with persons aged 65 and over, or take any form of transportation with any other passenger other than a person with whom they travelled to Jamaica.

 Quarantine vs isolation